partigabor/aromatica-old/content/items/annatto.md

 bibFile = "static/files/bibliography.json"
 +++

->The red juice of the seeds of Bixa orellana
+>The red juice of the seeds of Bixa orellana.

 {{< load-photoswipe >}}